vdaas/vald/docs/user-guides/configuration.md

 There are two types of built-in health check servers, liveness and readiness.
 They are used as servers for [Kubernetes liveness and readiness probe][kubernetes-liveness-readiness].
-By default, liveness servers are disabled for agent and compressor, because the liveness probes may accidentally kill these components.
+By default, liveness servers are disabled for agent, because the liveness probes may accidentally kill it.

 ```yaml
 agent: